NatashaTroth/Bachelor-Thesis-2/README.md

 FH-Prof. DI Dr. Simon Ginzinger, MSc

 ## Contents of this repository:
-* LaTeX source code for the thesis and the papers referenced in the thesis
+* Thesis: LaTeX source code for the thesis and the papers referenced in the thesis
-* Experiment source code in python - run with Anaconda from main.py
+* Experiment: Experiment source code in python - run with Anaconda from main.py
+* Literature: Reference papers in PDF